apache/flink/docs/content/docs/dev/table/sql/create.md

 * Does not support creating partitioned table yet.
 * Does not support specifying primary key constraints yet.

-**Note** By default, RTAS is non-atomic which means the table won't be dropped or restored to its origin automatically if occur errors while inserting data into the table.
+**Note:** By default, RTAS is non-atomic which means the table won't be dropped or restored to its origin automatically if occur errors while inserting data into the table.

 ### Atomicity

 If you want to enable atomicity for RTAS, then you should make sure:
 * The sink has implemented the atomicity semantics for RTAS.
-You may refer to the corresponding doc for the sink to know the atomicity semantics is available or not.
-For devs who want to implement the atomicity semantics, please refer to doc [SupportsStaging]({{< ref "docs/dev/table/sourcesSinks" >}}#sink-abilities).
+You may refer to the doc for the corresponding connector sink to know the atomicity semantics is available or not.
+For devs who want to implement the atomicity semantics, please refer to the doc [SupportsStaging]({{< ref "docs/dev/table/sourcesSinks" >}}#sink-abilities).
-* Set option `table.rtas-ctas.atomicity-enabled` to `true`.
+* Set option [table.rtas-ctas.atomicity-enabled]({{< ref "docs/dev/table/config" >}}#table-rtas-ctas-atomicity-enabled) to `true`.

 {{< top >}}